DELHRA deeply concerned about desert lions

 DELHRA has expressed deep concern about the state of desert-adapted lions of Namibia, saying that the population is declining exponentially and that conservation methods are proving futile.

-Desert Lions Human Relations Aid (DELHRA), with the help of its network of members, farmers, conservation area managers, lodge managers and tourist guides, has re-evaluated the survival prospects of Namibia's desert lions and painted a bleak picture of their condition.
+Desert Lions Human Relations Aid (DELHRA), with the help of its network of members, farmers, conservation area managers, lodge managers and tourist guides, has re-evaluated the survival prospects of Namibia's desert lions and painted a bleak picture of their condition."The isolated, fragmented remnant population of desert-adapted lions is declining exponentially and at an accelerating rate, and has passed the critical point of recovery," DELHRA wrote on social media last week.

 In April, lion experts John Heydinger, Uakendisa Muzuma and Craig Packer published a research paper entitled First systematic inventory of desert-adapted lions, northwest Namibia.
 It estimates the population at 57-60 adult lions and 14 cubs, a decline of 46-60% over the past five years.
 "Although the population is considered stable and self-sustaining despite the recent decline, human-lion conflict remains the main cause of lion mortality, and the recent decline in available prey is also of concern," the paper says.